Symbian9/viewranger/README.md

 An integration library for .NET applications to access ViewRanger's BuddyBeacon API.
 The library allows users of the ViewRanger app to download the last seen locations of users.

-With only a few lines of C# you can find the last time a user's BuddyBeacon was sent.
+With only a few lines of C# you can query the API to find geographical information about your users.

 ```C#